 - Martina Smit is registered for the insurance law practice area;

-- Charlotte van Steenderen is registered for the transport and trade law as well as the law of civil procedure practice areas;
+- Charlotte van Steenderen is registered for the law of obligations practice area;

 - Jennifer Hoovers is registered for the law of obligations practice area;

 - Irini Dalpi is registered for the insurance law practice area.

 Based on this registration, they are required to obtain ten training credits per calendar year for each registered principal legal practice area in accordance with the standards set by the Netherlands Bar.